You've heard it all before.

 Not for the influencer who swears by it

-If you can't describe a clear reason tied to your actual life, cross it off
+If you don't have a clear reason tied to your actual life, cross it off

-The goal is not to build someone else's ideal routine
+The goal is not to build someone else's routine

 3. Third, build your list